rherrmann/com.codeaffine.archive/CONTRIBUTING.md

 Now you are ready to hack the sources.
 If you whish to verify the setup, you can run the test suites.
 There is a launch configurations to run them all: All Archive Tests

-Archive Utilities uses Maven/Tycho to build, the parent pom can be found in com.codeaffine.archive.releng.
+Archive Utility uses Maven/Tycho to build, the parent pom can be found in com.codeaffine.archive.releng.

 # Project License:  Eclipse Public License